5 Habits That Separate People Who Age Well From Those Who Don’t

 Habit OneThey protect their sleep like a non-negotiable

-- Inflammatory markers spike after a single bad night.
-CRP and IL-6 elevate measurably after even one night of disrupted sleep.
+• Inflammatory markers spike after a single bad night.
+CRP and IL-6 can elevate measurably after even one night of disrupted sleep.

-- Chronic sleep debt ages your immune system by years.
+• Chronic sleep debt ages your immune system.
 A body that isn’t recovering isn’t rebuilding — it’s declining.

 Habit TwoThey keep muscle on their frame